-Personnel from the APS Accelerator Systems Division Magnetic Devices Group and the APS Engineering Support Division Survey and Alignment Group working on a helical superconducting undulator insertion device that has since been installed in the APS storage ring.
-Super-conducting undulators produce stronger magnetic fields and thus higher-energy x-rays than conventional permanent magnetic undulators of the same size.
+Above: Technicians from the APS Accelerator Systems Division Magnetic Devices Group and the APS Engineering Support Division Survey and Alignment Group working on a helical superconducting undulator insertion device.
+Super-conducting undulators are now in operation in the APS storage ring and are a key component of the APS-U. They produce stronger magnetic fields and thus higher-energy x-rays than conventional permanent magnetic undulators having the same period lengths.